Races are now sold out. Race briefings and bib numbers are available on our Documents page.

 The Flat Out race is part of the Triathlon Ireland BMW Duathlon National Series (NS) for the first time this year and we expect to have athletes of all abilities participating, from beginners taking part in their first event for fun to elite athletes chasing NS points.
 It is flat, fast and friendly.
 The run takes place mostly on private land, away from traffic, with a mixture of terrain underfooot.
 The 24km cycle is out and back on one road with few bends and not a hill in sight.
 We have been very fortunate in the last four years to have the use of Athy College for registration, changing, shower and catering facilities so we can make sure you’re clean, dry and well fed after your efforts out on the course.

-For any parents taking part in the senior race, their children can enjoy some fun sporting activities and be cheerleaders for the seniors.
-This will be organised by the ATC junior coordinators.
+For parents taking part in the senior race, your children (age 5+) can be looked after by ATC junior coordinators while you race.
+They will enjoy some fun sporting activities and be cheerleaders for the race.

 Entry is available from the Triathlon Ireland website here.
 Please note that if you are not already a member of Triathlon Ireland (TI) you will need to register as a “Site User” on the TI website in order to sign up for the race and if you do not have a TI race licence then you will need to purchase an ODM (one day membership) from TI, particpiants must have either a race licence or an ODM to race.